Accessibility Menu

 Susan Sample 7:30

 Yes.
 I offer writing workshops to both populations.
-And I and that turned out I realized, I learned later over time that that’s a very unique position nationally that to be a faculty member in a school of medicine and to work with patients as a writer-in-residence.
-I’ve learned at conferences that sometimes people will be a guest writer [that] will visit a cancer hospital.
+And that turned out I realized, I learned later over time that that’s a very unique position nationally, that to be a faculty member in a school of medicine and to work with patients as a writer-in-residence.
+I’ve learned at conferences that sometimes a guest writer [that] will visit a cancer hospital.
 But the fact that I was working in both.
 So what happens again is that I find I’m kind of this middle person here too.
-So I actually have been able to offer to especially medical students, a view of clinical practice that is different, what other clinicians can tell them because patients open to me and ask me and discuss things with me that they don’t with the clinicians.
+So I actually have been able to offer especially to medical students, a view of clinical practice that is different, what other clinicians can tell them because patients open up to me and ask me and discuss things with me that they don’t with the clinicians.
 So it’s been a really wonderful opportunity to bridge the different audiences.

 David Pace 8:05